michaelneale/goose-perception/README.md

 ## Usage

 Once running - just go about your day, you don't need to do anything, it will do something.
-YUou can if you like ask goose to do something, just talk, mention goose, it will detect that you are talking to it (vs about it).
+You can if you like ask goose to do something, just talk, mention goose, it will detect that you are talking to it (vs about it).

 ## Setup